xmarsxx/tuesday/README.md

 # Tuesday
 IT&amp;C 350

+## Tuesday Objectives
-## The primary stakeholders for this project include the Developers of the app, Team Leaders, and Team Members.
+The primary stakeholders for this project include the Developers of the app, Team Leaders, and Team Members.
 Their primary needs are summarized below.

 ### Developers
 - Develop code that is easy to maintain, low cost, and leverages their existing skill set.
 Ensure usability and robustness of the app remains high.